momentohq/aws-usage-analyzer/README.md

 ## Permissions Needed

 This script is currently intended to be run from an operator laptop with READ only permissions.
-Specifically you will need following permissions from cloud watch and elasticache.
+Specifically you will need following permissions from cloud watch, elasticache, and DynamoDB.

 ```
 elasticache:DescribeCacheClusters
 cloudwatch:GetMetricData
+dynamodb:ListTables
+dynamodb:DescribeTable
 ```

 ## Requirements.